openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 Not every cloud provider has the same kind of maintenances that inherit that same degradation on the cluster.
 Some of the features may need to be toggleable per provider.

 Example: (AWS maintenance)[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html#types-of-scheduled-events] vs (GCP maintenance)[https://cloud.google.com/compute/docs/storing-retrieving-metadata#maintenanceevents].
+AWS enables querying of scheduled events for their instances.
+AWS provides time to act on this events by scheduling X days in advance.
+GCP on the other hand provides on 60 seconds to act on a maintenance as they perform 'live migrations' that are expected to not impact workloads.
+As this is the case, the MMO may not be desirable for GCP, but this also may be dependent on the instance type being used.
+(GPU Instances)[https://cloud.google.com/compute/docs/gpus/gpu-host-maintenance] can not be live migrated on GCP.
+MMO may require a specific kind of maintenance to occur for this instance type.

 ### Risks and Mitigations